 Operator – is an organisation (operating company) that operates at least one nuclear power plant or fuel reprocessing facility for commercial and peaceful purposes.

-Owner – is a non-regulatory organisation that owns all, or a portion, of at least one nuclear power plant or nuclear reprocessing facility being operated for peaceful purposes.
+Owner – is a non-regulatory organisation that owns all, or a portion, of at least one nuclear power plant or fuel reprocessing facility being operated for commercial and peaceful purposes.

-Operator Representative Organisation – is an organisation that comprises power plant owners with a non-regulatory nuclear safety mission compatible with that of WANO, which has significant influence on the nuclear safety and reliability of operating companies and directly represents other Members in WANO.
+Operator Representative Organisation – is an organisation that provides power plant owners with a non-regulatory nuclear safety mission compatible with that of WANO, which has significant influence on the nuclear safety and reliability of operating companies and directly represents other Members in WANO.
+(Example INPO)

-Affiliated Organisation – As for an Operator Representative Organisation, but one that does not directly represent other members of WANO.
+Affiliated Organisation – As for an Owner and Operator Representative Organisation, but one that does not directly represent other members of WANO.
+(Example – JANSI)

 Associate Member – Regional centres of WANO as defined in the Articles of Association.

-Emerging Organisation – An organisation that will later become an Operator or Owner (as defined above) of a their first new nuclear power plant that is currently in the tendering, licensing, construction and commissioning phases of the project.
+Emerging Organisation – An organisation that will later become an Operator or Owner (as defined above) of a their first new nuclear power plant during the tendering, licensing, construction and commissioning phases of the project.

+Other Organisations – An organisation that supports an Operator or Owner in their safety and reliability efforts on their plants.
+(These Other Organisations do not formally become members of WANO, but conclude agreements with WANO that allows access to a limited set of WANO products and services.)

 Governing Authority